drug-design/course/docs/chapters/3d-qsar.md

 #### Electrostatic Field

-Electrostatic interactions occur between polar or charged groups.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/electrostatic-field-68333ba5'><i class='fa fa-play' aria-hidden='true'></i></button>Electrostatic interactions occur between polar or charged groups.
 The electrostatic interactions between two molecules A and B are calculated as the sum of the interactions between point charges using Coulomb's law; they can be either attractive or repulsive.
 Since the electrostatic term can be expressed as the inverse of the distance, the electrostatic field is far from being negligible even when the groups involved are rather far apart (e.g. 10 angstroms or more).
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer